gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 The ultimate aim of adaptive learning is to enhance the learning experience and empower employees.
 These changes will lead to tangible results such as improved learning outcomes, re-skilling and higher retention rates, all of which are important accountability measures in education & training.

 Due to the culture change required to implement adaptive learning platforms at scale, the rate at which they have been implemented by organizations so far remains low.
-Nevertheless, Accenture expects transformative benefits from adaptive learning that will achieve mainstream adoption in two to five years.
+Nevertheless, X expects transformative benefits from adaptive learning that will achieve mainstream adoption in two to five years.

 --------------------